 When using a rear shock absorber other than currently installed, use the one whose overall length "a" does not exceed the standard as it may result in faulty performance.
 Never use one whose overall length is greater than standard.

-Length "a" of standard shock: 488.5 mm (19.23 in)
+Length "a" of standard shock:

 REAR SHOCK ABSORBER SETTING PARTS

 • Rear shock spring "1"